 Rotor wing transports are performed within an approximate 300-mile radius of the Kansas City area.

 Keeping patients and crew members safe during helicopter transport is a top priority.
 Night vision goggles are used on every night flight as part of the continuing commitment to provide patients with cutting-edge technology.

 The S-76 is a twin-engine, dual-pilot operation that will approximately double previous rotor wing flight range, increase cabin space, and allow for transport of two patients at once.
 In addition, the aircraft has enhanced safety features, including an instrument flight rating, live on-board weather radar, a terrain awareness and avoidance system, a traffic collision avoidance system, and a flight data recorder.

-The aircraft has capacity for maternal-fetal transport.
+The aircraft has capacity for maternal-fetal and ECMO transport.

 Fixed wing service

 Children's Mercy Critical Care Transport utilizes two fixed wing aircraft.
 One is a Beechcraft King Air 200 turbo prop aircraft is staffed 24/7 for transports originating greater than 120 miles from the Kansas City area.
 We also have one Lear 31 jet that is staffed 12 hours a day, 7 days a week for transports originating greater than 400 miles from the Kansas City area and in locations with appropriate airport requirements in place.

 The fixed wing aircraft have a custom-designed medical interior capable of transporting two neonatal or pediatric patients when specific criteria are met.

 Satellite telephone, Terrain Collision Avoidance System (TCAS), and GPS tracking systems are utilized on all fixed wing flights.

 All fixed wing missions are performed with two pilots.